Online training is now available!

-Due to the trend of legalizing marijuana, both medicinally and recreationally, Extract-ED has identified a need for additional law enforcement and civilian training on marijuana, legalization and overall drug impairment.
+Due to the trend of legalizing marijuana, whether for medicinal or recreational use, Extract-ED has identified a need for additional law enforcement and civilian training on marijuana, legalization and overall drug impairment.
 Its important law enforcement, civilian employers and civilians understand legal marijuana and the rules that govern it.
-Understanding Legalized Marijuana is key to responsible use and protecting the rights of those who choose to use marijuana legally.
+Understanding Legal Marijuana is key to responsible use and protecting the rights of those who choose to use marijuana legally.

 Employers are finding themselves in an anomalous position, specifically with employees who are using marijuana medically or recreationally.
 Marijuana is the most commonly used "illicit" drug.
 Per a 2015 National Survey on Drug Use and Health, 22.2 million people have used marijuana in the past month.
 This number is likely to increase, as legalization continues and marijuana use becomes more socially acceptable across the nation.